6 types of gold IRA scams to avoid

 What are the typical fees on a gold IRA?

-Gold IRAs typically charge a one-time setup fee of a few hundred dollars to get your self-directed IRA set up, and then may charge monthly fees for maintaining your account and storing your precious metal assets.
-The biggest fee to watch out for is gold markups, which should only be 5% to 10% of the gold spot price.
+Gold IRAs typically charge a one-time setup fee of a few hundred dollars to set up your self-directed IRA, and may also charge monthly fees for maintaining your account and storing your precious metal assets.
+The biggest fee to watch out for is the gold markup, which should be only 5% to 10% of the gold spot price.

 Can I get out of a gold IRA?

-Yes, you can sell your gold and roll over your gold IRA to a regular IRA instead.
-This process should be fairly straightforward, but you will need to contact your new IRA company and walk through the required steps.
-If you choose to withdraw your gold from a gold IRA before you reach age 59 1/2 and you don’t roll it over to another IRA, you will pay a 10% penalty to the IRS, plus potential taxes.
+Yes, you can sell your assets and roll the funds over into a regular IRA instead.
+This process is fairly straightforward, but you will need to contact your new IRA company and walk through the required steps.
+If you withdraw your funds from a gold IRA before age 59 1/2 without a rollover, you’ll pay a 10% penalty to the IRS, plus applicable taxes.

 Article sources